brugal/wolfcamql/README-wolfcam.txt

 * r_useCoreContext enables core context with opengl2
 * /debugcpmamvd
 * s_sdlWindowsForceDirectSound, needed for video recording and playback if wsapi reports more than 2 channels
+* ui_demoSortDirFirst to list directories first in demo listing

 ----------